dempseynoel/routemaster/README.md

   <img src="routemasterIntro.gif" width="100%" align="centre">
 </p>

+### NOTICE:
+Due to an on-going cyber security incident at TFL have decided to restrict access to a variety of TFL endpoints, including the JamCam API.
+Because of this, there are no new images from the cameras to feed to the model and so the app is just showing the detections it made last, i.e. on 2 September 2024.
+More information on TFL's incident can be found here: [TfL provides update on ongoing cyber security incident - Transport for London](https://tfl.gov.uk/info-for/media/press-releases/2024/september/tfl-provides-update-on-ongoing-cyber-security-incident)

 # Routemaster

 Routemaster is a simple bus prediction model built in R & Azure designed to detect the presence of London Buses within TFL’s JamCams API feed.
 It utilises serverless Azure custom handler functions to run R code on a schedule, an Azure custom vision object detection model and R Shiny for the frontend. <b>You can view Routemaster [here](https://routemastershinyapp.azurewebsites.net/).</b>